MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 Visual Studio Lab Management permissions are specific to virtual machines, environments, and other resources.
 In addition, the creator of an object in Lab Management is automatically granted all permissions on that object.
 You can set these permissions by using the [TFSLabConfig permissions command-line tool](/tfs/server/ref/command-line/tfslabconfig-cmd#permissions).

-By default, the team project level and collection-level Readers groups have only View lab resources (Read) permissions.
+By default, the project level and collection-level Readers groups have only View lab resources (Read) permissions.

 > [!NOTE]
 > Lab Management is deprecated for TFS 2017.
 We recommend that you [use Build and Release Management instead of Lab Management for automated testing](/visualstudio/test/lab-management/use-build-or-rm-instead-of-lab-management).